probablypenera007/chat-server/README.md

 5. Run tests:
     `npm run test`

+## Running the Application
+- `npm run dev`: starts the app in development mode using `nodemon`
+- `npm run start`: starts the application in production mode.
+- `npm run lint`: runs the linter to check for code quality and formatting issues.
+- `npm run test`: runs the test suite using Jest.

 ## Testing Socket.io Connectivity

 1. Make sure the server is running: `npm run dev`